JWiseman-git/DE-Tech-Interview/README.md

 ATTACH DATABASE "C:\Users\jorda\Documents\GitHub\DE-Tech-Interview\Foundation.db" AS Foundation;
 ```

-## Tests
+## Semantic Layer
-- The same python file within Foundation Tables>Setup can be used to create the Semantic database.
+- The same python file within Foundation Tables > Setup can be used to create the Semantic database.
+- The view UNIPROT_ASSOCIATIONS contains the final display view of the UNIPROT data.

 ## Tests